-- Develop and recommend to the Board a set of corporate governance principles to be addressed by the Company’s Corporate Governance Guidelines and recommend to the Board changes to such guidelines in light of such developments in corporate governance as may be appropriate.
+- Develop and recommend to the Board a set of corporate governance principles to be addressed by the Company’s Corporate Governance Guidelines and recommend to the Board changes to such guidelines.

 - Consider and review policies relating to meetings of the Board.
 This may include meeting schedules and locations, meeting agendas and procedures for delivery of materials in advance of meetings.

-- Review and make recommendations to the Board with respect to any shareholder proposal that relates to corporate governance.
+- Review and make recommendations to the Board with respect to any shareholder proposal.

 - Review compliance with share ownership requirements for directors under the Company’s Officer and Director Share Ownership Guidelines and annually report to the Board whether the requirements for directors are being maintained.

 - Review the overall leadership structure of the Board and recommend changes as appropriate.